DavidFowler/flank-demo/README.md

 * Get IP from the ‘web’ instance and go to the web portal
 * Login with the username/password as defined per setup
 * Download ssh key from web portal and update permission

-* or
+If you installed on your own VM:
-* Note your VM IP and use the list of components on main workshop page substituting your IP and the ssh access to the VM you setup
+* Note your VM IP and use the list of components on main workshop page [here](https://github.com/cloudera-labs/edge2ai-workshop/) substituting your IP and the ssh access to the VM you setup

 The following steps can then be used for either of the install paths you followed.